James Maxwell

 The trends format struggles on: Commonwealth Cup, Diamond Jubilee, King Charles III.
 These races have wider-open prices, more international raid, and unproven 3yo / international horses don't fit the historical pattern templates cleanly.

-For the broader take on what data-driven trends analysis actually delivers see we built an AI horse racing model.
+For the broader take on what data-driven trends analysis actually delivers see we built an AI horse racing model and its published track record β every prediction reconciled against the actual result, losses included.
 Short version: trends narrow the field but don't beat efficient bookmaker prices.
+And for the simplest trend of all, we tested whether backing the favourite actually works at Royal Ascot across 173 races β the answer splits sharply between the handicaps and the Group races.

 Format-fit summary